Klintrup/simple-shell-syntax-check/README.md

 - fish
 - ksh
 - zsh
-- sh
-- bash
-- dash
-- fish
-- ksh
-- zsh
-- sh
-- bash
-- dash
-- fish
-- ksh
-- zsh
-- fish
-- ksh
-- sh
-- bash
-- dash
-- fish
-- ksh
-- zsh

-The shell must exist on the runner for the test to work.
+The shell must exist on the runner to be able to test.

 ### Installing shell on public runners